jostov/batchtester/README.md

-The -o argument is required as this program is built to run piles of tests at once, rather than one file at a time.
+The -o argument is required as this program is built to run piles of files at once, rather than one file at a time.
 By default, the file name is /dev/null.

 Hmmm.
 As I write this, that seems like a terrible goddamn idea.
 Yeah, include that -o option every time.